idumpmysoul/diode-operating-point-calculation-using-newton-raphson/README.md

 ![Circuit](img/circuit.png)

-We are testing using basic nonlinier diode circuit with custom variable that you input to the program.
+We are testing using basic nonlinear diode circuit with custom variable that you input to the program.

+---

-## How to Compile
+## How to Compile (C)

 Compile using GCC with math library:

 ```bash
 gcc dioda_operating_point.c -o dioda -lm
 ````

+---

 ## How to Run